Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/downstream-exposures-tableau.md

 - [Orchestrate exposures](/docs/cloud-integrations/orchestrate-exposures) to refresh the underlying data sources during scheduled dbt jobs, improving timeliness and reducing costs.
 Orchestrating exposures is essentially a way to ensure that your BI tools are updated regularly by using the [dbt Cloud job scheduler](/docs/deploy/job-scheduler).
 See the [previous page](/docs/cloud-integrations/downstream-exposures) for more info.

 :::info Tableau Server
-If you're using Tableau Server, you need to [allowlist dbt Cloud's IP addresses](/docs/cloud/about-cloud/access-regions-ip-addresses) for your dbt Cloud region.
+If you're using Tableau Server, you need to add the [dbt Cloud IP addresses for your region](/docs/cloud/about-cloud/access-regions-ip-addresses) to your allowlist.
 :::

 ## Prerequisites